Human trafficking in Spain

-The Government of Spain fully complies with the minimum standards for the elimination of trafficking.
+In 2008, the Government of Spain fully complied with the minimum standards for the elimination of trafficking.
 Spain undertook sustained measures to assist trafficking victims, prosecute traffickers, provide anti-trafficking law enforcement statistics, prevent trafficking, and reduce the demand for commercial sex.

-U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 1" in 2017 and 2023.

+From 2017 to 2021, the government identified 1687 victims of human trafficking (an average of more than one a day); 5% of them were children.

+In 2023, the Organised Crime Index gave the country a score of 7 out of 10 for human trafficking, noting that most activity was by Romanian, Chinese and Nigerian groups working in Andalusia.

-Prosecution
+Prosecution (2008)

 Spain prohibits all forms of trafficking in persons through Article 318 of its Criminal and Penal Code.
 The prescribed penalties for sex trafficking is 5 to 15 years' imprisonment, and the penalty for labor trafficking is 4 to 12 years in prison.
 These are sufficiently stringent, and the penalties prescribed for sex trafficking are commensurate with the prescribed penalties for rape.
 The government implemented new legislation in 2007 that increased prescribed penalties for trafficking by two to six years in prison if the offender is found to be part of a criminal organization, and passed additional legislation in 2007 that allows Spanish courts to prosecute cases of trafficking that have occurred outside Spain's borders.

-During the reporting period, police arrested 530 individuals for sex trafficking and 161 for labor trafficking.
+During 2008, police arrested 530 individuals for sex trafficking and 161 for labor trafficking.
 Government officials prosecuted 102 trafficking cases, convicted 142 trafficking offenders, and imposed an average prison sentence of 4.6 years on those convicted.
 Over 67 percent of these sentences were greater than four years, and approximately 25 percent of the convictions resulted in a fine and/ or suspended sentence.
 Spain announced in early 2008 that it would allot $8.6 million to fund an anti-trafficking cooperation agreement with several Central American countries.

-Protection
+Protection (2008)

-The government sustained impressive efforts to provide care for trafficking victims during the reporting period.
+The government sustained impressive efforts to provide care for trafficking victims during 2008.
 In 2007, Spain increased funding to anti-trafficking NGOs providing care to victims.
 Spain does not have a formal mechanism for referring victims to service providers; however, Spanish police continued informally to refer rescued victims to NGOs providing temporary shelter and rehabilitation services.
 Victims receive medical assistance, including emergency care, through the national health care system.
 The police identified 1,035 sex trafficking victims and 445 labor trafficking victims in 2007.
 The government encourages foreign victims to assist in trafficking investigations and prosecutions by providing work and residence permits to victims choosing to assist, giving them the option of either permanent residence status or funding to return to their own countries after the prosecution.
 There is no indication that victims are inappropriately incarcerated, fined, or penalized for unlawful acts committed as a direct result of being trafficked.
 Spain does not employ formal procedures for identifying victims among vulnerable groups, such as women in prostitution.